tydeno/Ploto/README.md

 Yep.
 The individual Chia Plot Jobs wont be affected by that.

+> My config does not laod due to an error.
+What can I do?

+Make sure all '"' and "," are set correctly.
+Also make sure for PLotoPathToModule you use "/" instead of "\".

+> Ploto wont start due to an error.
+What can I do?
+Try flushing your logs.
+You can simply move them to another folder.
+This is due to the fact that Ploto handles log different than the Chia GUI/CLI Plotter.

 # Knowns Bugs and Limitations
 Please be aware that Ploto was built for my specific setup.
 I try to generalize it as much as possible, but thats not easy-breezy.
 So what works for me, may not ultimately work for you.